Why and How: Defining the Qualities of a Good Photographer – Part 5

 Quality 28: "Listening to the World Around You"

-If you think you are a good photographer, you have certainly realized that you were listening to the world around you on a scene to photograph.
+If you think you are a good photographer, you have certainly discovered that you listen to the world around you as if you were an actor in a movie scene, or a figure captured in a photograph.

-This quality of empathy with the outside world is, in my opinion, an essential quality.
-This is often called "taking the temperature" of the world around you.
+This quality of symphony with the outside world is, in my opinion, an essential quality of a professional photographer.
+It is often called "measuring the temperature" of the world around you.

 Quality 29: "Knowing How to Judge Your Own Photos"

-I often meet photographers who strive to give opinions on the photos of others.
-When I ask them about their own photographs, they are unable to do this analysis.
+I often meet photographers who strive to share their opinions on the photos of others.
+When I ask them about their own photographs, they are unable to complete a similar analysis.

-Yet it is an essential quality.
-You must be able to analyze an image just after it was taken.
-You should be able to analyze the composition, the framing, the impact of the photo either on the screen of your camera or on a computer.
+Nevertheless, this is an essential quality.
+You must be able to analyze an image immediately after it was taken.
+You should be able to analyze the composition, the framing, and the impact of the photo on the camera screen and on the computer.

-By performing a deep, objective and uncompromising analysis, you will be able to improve your vision and your signature in the next photo session.
-You can also make a tighter sort to keep only images that have impact and meaning.
+In performing a deep, objective, and uncompromising analysis, you will be able to improve your vision and signature in your next photo session.
+You will have a more structured perspective when deciding which images to keep and which images to remove when formulating a series with a focused meaning.

 By developing this quality, you will save a lot of time in the field.
-Indeed, you will be able to quickly choose and put in place the photographic elements that will compose your scene to transmit your messages, express your emotions or your messages.
+Indeed, you will be able to quickly choose and set up each photographic element in your scene so that it perfectly transmits your messages and emotions.

 A good photographer must have a keen sense of observation.
-Having empathy with the outside world on a stage is certainly a necessity but it is not enough.
+Living in with empathy is certainly a necessity for any individual, but it is not enough for a photographer.

-You must be able to observe everything that is happening around you to seize this decisive moment so dear to Cartier-Bresson.
+You must be able to observe everything that is happening around you so that you can truly seize the decisive moment that is so dearly mentioned by Cartier-Bresson.

-This is the ability to quickly analyze a scene to identify important photographic elements to choose the point of view, compose well and frame well.
+The “photographer’s eye” is the ability to quickly analyze a scene and identify key photographic elements which intricately support the point of view, composition, and framing.

-Quality 31: "Sometimes Creating Collections That Do Not Meet an Audience"
+Quality 31: "When Your Collections Do Not Meet the Desired Audience"

-A good photographer succeeds in creating collections of photographs that have impact, meaning, consistency.
+A good photographer succeeds in creating collections of photographs that have impact, meaning, and consistency.

-But like all human beings, he is not infallible.
-Sometime he creates collections of photos that do not meet their audiences.
+However, like all human beings, the photographer is fallible.
+Sometimes you may create collections of photos that do not meet your desired audience.

-To create a collection of photos, it is sometimes interesting to approach a new photographic style.
-It is certainly avant-garde.
-Nobody understands what has been created.
-But the collection may simply lack interest.
+To create a collection of photos, it might be interesting to approach a new photographic style.
+As this approach is certainly avant-garde, it might be difficult for a viewer to understand what has been created.
+Nevertheless, the collection may simply lack interest.

 A good photographer never feels sorry for himself.
-He has to keep moving to find new ideas and go further to look for ways to express himself with photography.
+He must keep moving to explore new ideas and venture further into new ways of expression through photography.